Pain Medications for Pets, 101

 We all would like chronic pain to be something easily corrected.
 Unfortunately, it’s not, and what works well for one patient may not work well for another.
 Most patients, human or animal, do best when several medications are combined.
 It may take weeks or a few months to nail down the combination that works best for your individual pet.

-For any type of pain expected to be long lasting we recommend omega 3 fatty acids (fish oil).
-Glucosamine is almost always added in for arthritis.
+For any type of pain expected to be long-lasting, we recommend omega 3 fatty acids (fish oil).
+Glucosamine is almost always added in for arthritis, though the purpose is more to slow the deterioration of the joint than to alleviate pain.
 For more information on supplements, see our separate handout.

 Probiotics: Keeping the gut balanced and healthy with probiotic bacteria improves immune system function and helps to relieve chronic pain as well.